 Use the sole (bottom of your shoe) of your foot to pull the ball back and push the ball to the right or left with the outside of your foot.
 Then try pulling/dragging the ball back with the sole of your foot and use the instep to push the ball to the right or left.
 Then pull the ball back with the sole of the foot behind your standing leg and push it to the inside with the inside of your foot.

 Finally, pull the ball back with the sole of your foot behind your standing leg and fake like you’re going to take the ball with the inside of your foot only to take it away with the outside of your foot at the last minute.

 Again, there are a number of variations with the pull back move, the idea is to get comfortable with a wide range of pull backs and find the ones that work best for you.
-That’s the key with moves, work on them on a regular basis so you get comfortable and they become seond nature.
+That’s the key with moves, work on them on a regular basis so you get comfortable and they become second nature.
 Check out some of the Coerver Coaching DVDs to learn more moves like the pull back.

 Here’s a quick run down of some of the variations of some pull back moves:

 Also, make sure to work on pulling the ball back with both feet.
 Meaning, don’t forget about working on the moves with your weaker foot.
 Try to perfect all soccer moves and skills with both feet.

 Quick Pass to Yourself

 With the inside of your foot, pass the ball to your other foot and push the ball past the defender.
 The trick with this move is in timing it right.
 Make sure the defender is off balance or is standing flat footed or perhaps they are closing you down to fast and won’t be able to stop.